‘Black Mirror’ Season 4: Creator Charlie Brooker Reveals Big Plot Hints And More

 Probably one of the reasons Black Mirror has gained such an excellent reputation online is that real-world news developments have started to act as guerrilla marketing campaigns for the show.
 In other words, current events have all too often actually mirrored the events of the show — even if the Black Mirror episodes in question were produced much before they came true.

-For example, Brooker noted, there was an episode in season two of Black Mirror focusing on a cartoon character who rose to political dominance as a trash-mouthed candidate who supposedly sympathized with the little man.
+For example, Brooker noted, there was an episode in Season 2 of Black Mirror focusing on a cartoon character who rose to political dominance as a trash-mouthed candidate who supposedly sympathized with the little man.
 Many fans have pointed out it is eerily reminiscent of Donald Trump’s political reign.

 .@blackmirror series 2 – 2011